emhedlin/BPA_julia/README.md

   <img src="figures/BPA.png" width="150" />
 </p>

-I love the overlap between raw julia code and model specification in Turing, and I'm curious to see how the workflow compares to R/BUGS/Stan.
-I'll translate data simulation functions into Julia, but I'll also upload the real data for when examples require it.
+I love how easy it is to integrate julia functions into model specification with Turing, and I'm curious to see how the workflow compares to R/BUGS/Stan.
+I'll translate data simulation into Julia, but I'll also upload the real data for when examples require it.

 ```
 ├── scripts.jl